Impact of Wave Packet Separation in Low-Energy Sterile Neutrino Searches: Details of the data analysis

-where the Poisson probability $P(k,\lambda) = {e^{-\lambda}\lambda^k}/{k!}$ has been used, with $\lambda = O^{d}_i$ and $k =\alpha_i N^{d}(\Delta m^2_{41},\theta_{41})_i + B^{d}_i$.
-This function already takes into account statistical uncertainties, which dominate in the Daya Bay experiment.
-Here, $O^{d}_i,\, B^{d}_i,\, N^{d}_i$ are the observed, background and predicted data in the energy bin $i$ and experimental hall $d= \text{EH1},\, \text{EH2},\, \text{EH3}$, respectively.
-Then, $\vec\alpha$ are nuisance parameters which accommodate the uncertainties in the reactor flux.
-The flux is taken from the theoretical predictions of Huber and Mueller \cite{Huber:2011wv,Mueller:2011nm}.
-However, there are known anomalies to such fluxes \cite{Huber2016}.
-In order to make our analysis as flux-independent as possible, we add the nuisance parameters $\vec\alpha$.
-These are different for each energy bin but the same for each experimental hall and minimize (\ref{eq:app:DBchi2}), Despite using the Huber-Mueller flux as a reference, with these nuisance parameters the source flux and its normalization are free and the same for the three experimental halls.
-Only relative differences between detectors (\eg\ neutrino oscillations) will be manifest. $O^{d},\, B^{d}$ are taken from the supplementary material of \cite{DayaBay:2016ggj}, while $N_i^{d}$ is computed using \cite{Dentler:2017tkw} Here, $\mathcal{N}^{d}$ is a normalisation constant which takes into account the number of target protons in the detector.
-Although this factor is accommodated in (\ref{eq:app:DBchi2}) by the free nuisance parameters $\vec\alpha$ and therefore holds no role, we choose it such that our expected events without oscillations match the expected data from Daya Bay without oscillations.
-In this formula, $r$ runs over the different reactor neutrino sources, $\epsilon^{d}$ is the detection efficiency of the experimental hall (averaged over all the detectors in the experimental hall), $L_{r,d}$ is the mean distance between the reactor and the detectors in the experimental hall, $E^{\text{rec}},\, E_\nu$ stand for the reconstructed and true neutrino energies, $\sigma(E_\nu)$ is the inverse beta decay (IBD) cross-section \cite{Oralbaev_2016}, $\phi(E_\nu)$ is the Huber-Mueller flux \cite{Huber:2011wv,Mueller:2011nm} -with $f_{\text{isotope}}$ the mean fission fraction of isotope $=\, ^{235}\text{U},\, ^{238}\text{U},\, ^{239}\text{Pu},\, ^{241}\text{Pu}$-, $P^{r,\text{exp}}_{ee}$ is the survival probability (\ref{eq:app:surv-prob}) and $R(E^{\text{rec}},E_\nu)$ is the response matrix of the Daya Bay detectors \cite{DayaBay:2016ggj}.
+$O^{d},\, B^{d}$ are taken from the Supplemental Material of~\cite{DayaBay:2016ggj}, while $N_i^{d}$ is computed following~\cite{Dentler:2017tkw} Here, \begin{itemize} \item $\mathcal{N}^{d}$ is a normalization constant which takes into account the number of target protons in the detector.
+Note that this factor is accommodated in~\cref{eq:app:DBchi2} by the free nuisance parameters $\vec\alpha$ and therefore plays no role.
+However, we choose it such that our prediction of the expected events without oscillations match the corresponding data from Daya Bay. \item $r$ runs over the different reactor neutrino sources. \item $\epsilon^{d}$ is the detection efficiency of the experimental hall (averaged over all the detectors in the experimental hall), taken from Table VI in~\cite{DayaBay:2016ggj}. \item $L_{r,d}$ is the mean distance between the reactor and the detectors in the experimental hall, taken from Table I in~\cite{DayaBay:2016ggj}. \item $E^{\text{rec}},\, E_\nu$ stand for the reconstructed and true neutrino energies. \item $\sigma(E_\nu)$ is the inverse beta decay cross section~\cite{Oralbaev_2016}. \item $\phi(E_\nu)$ is the Huber-Mueller flux~\cite{Huber:2011wv,Mueller:2011nm},

+with $f_{\text{isotope}}$ the mean fission fraction of isotope $=\, ^{235}\text{U},\, ^{238}\text{U},\, ^{239}\text{Pu},\, ^{241}\text{Pu}$. \item $P^{r,\text{exp}}_{ee}$ is the survival probability from~\cref{eq:app:full-prob}. \item $R(E^{\text{rec}},E_\nu)$ is the response matrix of the Daya Bay detectors~\cite{DayaBay:2016ggj}. \end{itemize} Note that in this analysis (and all the following) the standard oscillation parameters are not free but fixed at the values of~\cite{Esteban2020}.
+A more rigorous treatment would marginalize $\theta_{13}$ and $\Delta m_{31}^2$.
+However, the effect would be small even in the worst-case scenario and thus the present work does not consider this marginalization.